top of page

 Carolina y Roque 1.jpg

-In the year 2000, Carolina Lizarraga and Roque García began to work together in Venezuela in a theatrical project about what it means to be 'mestizo' and the treasure behind it.
-Their passion for dance, music and theater along with the eclecticism of their family heritage were the ingredients for ambitious conceptions full of fusion and… yes, some fascinating confusion, because that is what 'mestizaje' is all about!
+In the year 2000, Carolina and her husband Roque García began to work together in Venezuela in a theatrical project about what it means to be 'mestizo' and the treasure behind it.
+Their passion for dance, music and theater along with the eclecticism of their family heritage were the ingredients for ambitious conceptions full of fusion and… yes, some fascinating confusion, because the 'mestizaje' is also about that!

-2005 was a turning point for them as NLT’s first show “Venezuela Viva” had an unprecedented and significant impact in the largest arts festival in the world (the Edinburgh Festival Fringe) being one of the Top 10 Best-selling shows among more than 2,000 shows in 200 venues.
+2005 marked a turning point as their first show “Venezuela Viva” (later expanded into "América Viva") had an unprecedented and significant impact in the largest arts festival in the world, the Edinburgh Festival Fringe, achieving a position as one of the Top 10 Best-selling shows among more than 2,000 shows in 200 venues.
+The show was praised by The Scotsman as “probably the most exciting history lesson you'll ever experience” receiving 5 stars by the critics.
+That consolidated their vision for the project as both artistic and educational.

-In 2014 they moved to New York for 5 years to consolidate their knowledge of the commercial theater industry, building a valuable network both artistic and institutional.
+In 2014, Carolina and Roque moved to New York for 5 years to consolidate their knowledge of the commercial theater industry, graduating from the CTI (Commercial Theater Institute) and building a valuable network both artistic and institutional.
+There, they worked closely with Broadway legends, multiple-Tony nominee and winners Graciela Daniele (Artistic Director) and Richard Frankel (Executive Producer).

 Arturo Uslar Pietri - Reflections about mestizaje